-The story focuses on Rick Marshall, a somewhat pompous paleontologist whose career was waylaid after a disastrous TV interview where his theories of time warps were ridiculed, to which he now works as a lowly job at a Tar Pit tourist attraction.
-However, he's approached by a college student, Holly Cantrell, who believes his theories could be right after showing him proof via a fossil of a cigarette lighter, and a crystal that gives off tachyon energy.
+The story focuses on Rick Marshall (Ferrell), a somewhat pompous paleontologist whose career was waylaid after a disastrous TV interview where his theories of time warps were ridiculed, to which he now works as a lowly job at a Tar Pit tourist attraction.
+However, he's approached by a college student, Holly Cantrell (Friel), who believes his theories could be right after showing him proof via a fossil of a cigarette lighter, and a crystal that gives off tachyon energy.
 After building an amplifier for it, they head for a cave that gives off the same energy.
-Joined by Will Stanton, the gift shop owner where the cave is located, the three venture in and find a time warp where they fall in.
+Joined by Will Stanton (Mcbride), the gift shop owner where the cave is located, the three venture in and discover a time warp which they fall into.
 Winding up in the alternate world where objects of various cultures and periods litter the land and populated by primate-like beings (such as their friend, Cha-ka), dinosaurs and lizard people.
 It's the find of a century!
 But can the group survive the world's dangers and more importantly, find a way back to their world.

 The film is more comedic and slapsticky than the series, but also includes drug-use sequences and plenty of sexual humor, making the marketing campaign's partial targeting of children highly confusing.
 It's more a parody (described as such by Ferrell himself) than actually bearing any relation to the series.

 - Action Dress Rip: Holly, after they arrive in the jungle, rips her pant legs off and turns them into short shorts.

 - Actor Allusion: Will Ferrell, whose character in Jay and Silent Bob Strike Back was named Wildlife Marshal Willenholly in a Shout-Out to the original series, here starring in a loose adaptation thereof.
 One has to wonder if he was cast solely for this reason.